metomi/rose/sphinx/api/configuration/metadata.rst

          Another useful Rose built-in widget to use is the array element aligning page widget,
-         ``rose.config_editor.pagewidget.table.PageArrayTable``.
-You can set
+         ``metomi.rose.config_editor.pagewidget.table.PageArrayTable``.
+You can
-         this for a section or namespace to make sure each *n*-th variable value element lines up horizontally.
+         set this for a section or namespace to make sure each *n*-th variable value element lines up horizontally.
 For example:

          .. code-block:: rose